-Ronnie and Angi Hopkins have been in Nicaragua for over 11 years.
-Their connection began as they would take mission teams to Nicaragua from their homebase in the Red Bird Missionary Conference in western Kentucky.
+Ronnie and Angi Hopkins have been in Nicaragua for over 16 years.
+Their connection began as they would take mission teams to Nicaragua from their work in the Red Bird Missionary Conference in western Kentucky.
 Then they found their love for the Nicaraguan people was so strong that God called them to be full time missionaries.
 So in 2005 they came under the auspices of The Mission Society (now TMS Global).
-Their life has been immensely enriched with the addition of "Peanut" as their Nicaraguan child.
-They are people of immense humility and kindness.
-Listen to them share about their work.
-Read their latest newsletters: Updates on the work with the people on the River Bocay: Jan, Feb, Mar, April, and May, 2017
+Their life has been immensely enriched with the addition of "Peanut" as their Nicaraguan foster child.
+They made a recent trip over the mountains to visit "Peanut's" family.

 OVERVIEW: Many people have had life changing experiences by serving on one of our mission teams to Nicaragua.
 Although you are going from a place of familiarity and relative comfort, God goes with you to show you how God is already working in the lives of people different from you.
 Teams need all kinds of people with all kinds of skills to work with the Hopkins to show love and to equip the Nicaraguans to build better lives.
 In doing so, team members are blessed with new relationships in the family of God and grow in their insight and understanding of their own place of calling and service in the Kingdom of God.
 Teams are led by the Hopkins and experienced team leaders from St. Lukes and include Nicaraguans who serve as part of the team.
 Here are some newsletters describing what some past teams from St. Lukes were about: August, 2016; November 2014; August 2013.
 Each team is prepared for what the experience is to be like as well as how we are to be in mission .
 For help in listening to God about your going on a team, we have prepared this brochure which gives you a lot of information.
 Better yet, talk with one of the many people who have already made that trip including Dr. Kevin Clark, Beth Osbahr, Beth Steelmon, Tom Stewart, Jeff Kerley, Bryan Clark, Kyle Clark, Bruce and Becky Beerbower, Vicky and Raymundo Villanueva, Janice Garrard, Betty Gast, Pat Anderson, Chris Duncan, and more.
 Scholarship help is available and we believe if one is called, God will find a way.
 Here are some more ideas on how to fund your trip.